Before you go, why not get a free pest control quote...

 Argentine ants have invaded countries around the world, setting up massive aggressive nests that displace other creatures living in the area.
 If you have Argentine ants near your home, you’re likely to see signs of their expansive nests.

 Argentine ants are native to Argentina, Bolivia, Paraguay, Uruguay, and southern Brazil.
-However, this invasive specieshas since made its way to the United States, Australia, Japan, South Africa, Europe, and New Zealand.
-It's believed that coffee and sugar ships from Brazil and Argentina first introduced these ants to the U.S. in the 1890s.
-Known for their massive nests, Argentine ants are a major pest that you want to keep out of your home.
+However, this invasive species has since made its way to the United States, Australia, Japan, South Africa, Europe, and New Zealand.
+It’s believed that coffee and sugar ships from Brazil and Argentina first introduced these ants to the U.S. in the 1890s.
+Because of their massive nests, they are a major pest that you want to keep out of your home.

 Argentine ants are roughly two to three millimeters long and range from light to dark brown.
 Their distinguishing characteristics are impossible to see with the naked eye due to their tiny size.
 However, if you examined an Argentine ant up close, you would find that they have antennae that are divided into 12 segments, a smooth body surface, and low-set eyes below the widest portion of their heads.

 The easiest way to identify Argentine ants without a microscope is by the wide ant trails they will leave, which are typically three to five ants wide.
 When you trace these back to the colony, you’ll find a huge number of ants.
 These colonies contain multiple queens, which may number in the hundreds.
 For every 15 queens, there are approximately 1,000 worker ants.
 An established Argentine ant colony is difficult to miss.

 Another way you might identify them is by the smell.
 When they are crushed, these ants emit a musty odor.
 Though you may not make the connection at first, the musty smell around your home could be a sign of an ant infestation.